ajavanmir/popup/README.md

-# popupAuto
+# popupAuto & popupClick
-Displaying the desired message on the page and not displaying it again if it is closed by the user
+In total, this package has two modes for displaying pop-ups.
+One mode is displayed by clicking on the button and displaying it, and the other mode is displayed automatically after the page is loaded.

 Copyright amir javanmir